ArduPilot/ardupilot_wiki/plane/source/docs/guide-tailsitter.rst

 The maximum and minimum scaling that can be applied by any scheme is set by :ref:`Q_TAILSIT_GSCMIN<Q_TAILSIT_GSCMIN>` and :ref:`Q_TAILSIT_GSCMAX<Q_TAILSIT_GSCMAX>`.
 If a scheme is working well at all but the extremes these endpoints can be adjusted.

-.. tip:: Scaling is done relative the the hover throttle point, ensure this is set correctly before proceeding, see: :ref:`Flight Modes<quadplane-flight-modes>`, QHOVER mode.
+.. tip:: Scaling is done relative the hover throttle point, ensure this is set correctly before proceeding, see: :ref:`Flight Modes<quadplane-flight-modes>`, QHOVER mode.

 Disk theory gain scaling is the most advanced method available and should result in the best results, if setup correctly.